Find out more about Your Antelope Canyon Tour Reservation

 Will i see light beams?

 Probably not.
-They only occur in the this canyon during short periods of spring and fall and only last approximately 30 minutes during the late morning.
-They are very tricky to photograph and most of the photos you see of them are a result of a long exposure times while throwing sand in the light shaft.
+They only occur in this canyon during short periods of spring and fall and only last approximately 30 minutes during the late morning.
+They are very tricky to photograph and most of the photos you see of them are a result of long exposure times while throwing sand in the light shaft.

 DO I NEED A RESERVATION?

 Yes.
-It is recommended to have a reservation at least a week in advance due to our commitment to small group sizes.
-However, we'll do our best to accommodate same day bookings.
+It is recommended that you book your antelope canyon tour reservation at least a week in advance due to our commitment to small group sizes.
+However, we’ll do our best to accommodate same-day bookings.

 DO YOU TAKE WALK-INS?

 Yes.
 If you are visiting during the off-season (Nov to Feb) your odds are good.
 If you are visiting us in-season (Mar to Oct) your odds are tough.
 We keep each tour to groups of 15 guests or less so seats often sell out.
-Reservations are recommended year-round.
+Ultimately, antelope canyon tours are recommended year-round.

 CAN I GO TO the SLOT CANYON BY MYSELF?

-No. Unlike the Overlook at Horseshoe Bend, all or the slot canyons within the Antelope Canyon system are protected by the Navajo Parks and Recreation and is only accessible with a guide.
+No. Unlike the Overlook at Horseshoe Bend, all of the slot canyons within the Antelope Canyon system are protected by the Navajo Parks and Recreation and are only accessible with a guide.
 Safety and vandalism prevention are the main reasons guests are required to have a guided tour.

 CAN YOU LEAVE ME IN THE CANYON?

 No. In 2003, tour companies were given strict guidelines from the Navajo Parks and Recreation to have a guide present at all times with visitors.
-There are no self guided hikes into any of the Antelope Canyons - completely restricted to tours only.
+There are no self-guided hikes into any of the Antelope Canyons, it is completely restricted to tours only.

 WHAT’S YOUR CANCELLATION POLICY?

 Reservations cancelled more than 48-hours prior to the start of the tour are refunded 100%.

-All cancellations within 48-hour period prior to the start of the tour will be charged 50% of the tour rate.
+All cancellations within the 48-hour period prior to the start of the tour will be charged 50% of the tour rate.

-There is no refund for missing the reserved tour time.
+There is no refund for missing the antelope canyon tour reservation time.
 However, at our discretion, we may allow you to take a tour, with space available, departing at a later time or date for no additional fee.